notiz-dev/notiz/content/blog/graphql-code-first-with-nestjs-7.md

 }
 ```

-Here is ..., I added a few users and hobbies to the database.
+The response will look like this with a different data set.
+I prepared the database with a few dummy users and hobbies.

 ![Users query](assets/img/blog/graphql-code-first-with-nestjs-7/optimized/users-query.png)